Schecher1/Telegram_WetterOnline_Bot/README.md

 # CHANGELOG

 ## 1.5.0.1
--A NULL exception was found and fixed (convertAPI) -The log folder was named logs, reason: logic
+- A NULL exception was found and fixed (convertAPI)
+- The log folder was named logs, reason: logic

 ## 1.5.0.0
 - The Console now has a UI with the following functions: